Ginger Root Plant – A Manual For Ginger Root Beer Fermentation And Preparation

 How to Produce a Delicious Ginger Root Drink by Yourself

-All you need for the production (of 1 liter Ginger Root Beer / Ginger Lemonade) is:
+All you need for the production (of 1 liter of Ginger Root Beer / Ginger Lemonade) is:

 - 1 liter of water